 Example: You are planning to exit through a monitored door.
-Prior to exiting, you initiate a Status Report recitation at the 1800 keypad by pressing [WHAT IS], followed by [STATUS], (key sequence shown below).
-This allows you approximately 60 seconds to exit without activating the 1800's programmed response to an alarm.
+Prior to exiting, you initiate a Status Report recitation at the 1400 keypad by pressing [WHAT IS], followed by [STATUS], (key sequence shown below).
+This allows you the duration of the status report to exit without activating the 1400's programmed response to an alarm.
 At the conclusion of the status report, normal alarm response is reactivated.